kenzylouis/flask-mega-tutorial/Notes_3.md

 ```
 - update `routes.py` to add a login route that will render `login.html`.
 Import Loginform from form and render it by passing an instance of it. add a link to it in `base.html`.

+6. In routes.py, update the `login()` function to receive/handle the data passed in the form then emit a flash message.
+- flash messages need to be passed to the base template so that all other templates can inherit from it.

+7. Update the `login.html` to handle Validation of errors in login form template

+8. Use `url_for()` to return the url for each method defined in the views function.
+Do it for `base.html` and `routes.py`.

 Next: [module 04](Notes_4.md)